Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19: Vehicular Networking Applications and Requirements for Preventing Pandemic Spread

 \subsubsection{Privacy}

-One of the main challenges in the above applications is preserving the privacy during both data collection and its transmission over the vehicular network.
-The data collected from a user should be available to only the user itself and the central authority, thus, personal data protection against large scale malicious activities must be provided.
+One of the main challenges in the above applications is preserving the privacy during both COVID-19 data collection and its transmission over the vehicular network~\cite{Abouelmehdi2017Jan}.
+Similar to the traditional medical data privacy, the COVID-19 data collected from a user should be available to only the user itself and the central authority, thus, personal data protection against large scale malicious activities must be provided.
+However, COVID-19 data should be processed and analyzed by government officials and companies to reduce the spread of the virus, which could curtails the privacy rights of patients.
+This concern is currently under discussion for regulatory issues.
 Considering the privacy during transmission, especially in the cases of building a connection to a central entity via multi-hop V2V links, the privacy of the information must be preserved from the other vehicles in the link and the RSUs.